knarkzel/feed_forward/README.md

 # feed_forward

-`feed_forward` is a simple neural network implementation using feed forward and genetic algorithms.
+`feed_forward` is a simple neural network implementation that uses feed forward and genetic algorithms.

 ## Install